bethgelab/game-of-noise/README.md

 ## Download models

-Download the trained model weights by running
+Download the trained model weights by either running

 ```
 bash ./Models/download_models.sh
 ```

+or by downloading them from the [Releases on GitHub](https://github.com/EvgeniaAR/game-of-noise/releases).

 ## Evaluate models